-Take a Tour of The Carter House & Carnton Plantation
+Take a Tour of Carter House & Carnton

-The Carter House and Carnton Plantation are open daily for guided tours.
+Carter House and Carnton are open daily for guided house tours.
 Tours are offered throughout the day, and the last one begins at 4:00 pm.
-The guided tour at each site lasts approximately one hour, and we recommend spending an additional 30 to 60 minutes exploring the grounds and outbuildings.
+The Classic Tour at each site lasts approximately one hour, and we recommend spending an additional 30 to 60 minutes exploring the grounds and outbuildings.
 Use the map provided with the purchase of admission to explore the grounds and gardens of the historic houses before and after your tour.
 Original outbuildings are open at both locations.
 While we hope you have time to visit both historic houses, you may choose to visit just one.

-The Carter House and Carnton are approximately 1.25 miles from each other.
+Carter House and Carnton are approximately 1.25 miles from each other.
 Both sites are convenient to downtown Franklin.
-Click here for directions to The Carter House and Carnton Plantation.
+Click here for directions to Carter House and Carnton.

 - Monday through Saturday - 9 am to 5 pm